top of page

 THE ROYAL GEYSER

-To Operate it, you light the pilot, turn on the water, and then turn on the gas valve.
+To operate it, you light the pilot, turn on the water, and then turn on the gas valve.

 copper water heater

-Be Careful
+Be Careful when filling that bathtub.

 Shepherd's Crook